Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Introduction

 \section{Introduction}

 In U.S. wholesale electricity markets operated by Independent System Operators and Regional Transmission Organizations (ISOs/RTOs), trading is organized as a two-settlement system: a Day-Ahead Market (DAM), in which schedules and prices for the following operating day are determined, and a Real-Time Market (RTM), in which actual imbalances are settled at higher frequency.
-The difference between these two prices—the day-ahead real-time spread (DART)—is a central risk factor for both financial and physical market participants and can be interpreted as a market-implied forecast error up to an embedded risk premium \cite{longstaff2004electricity}.
-Large deviations often arise from transmission congestion, load forecast errors, unit commitment constraints, and network contingencies, and they can generate substantial profit opportunities for traders capable of anticipating extreme DART events.
-Empirical works document that such extreme price movements are short-lived, clustered, and closely linked to binding network constraints and unexpected demand shocks \cite{christensen2012forecasting,liebl2013modeling,sandhu2016electricity,sandhu2016ontario,deschatre2020estimating}.
-This clustering has in particular motivated self-exciting point-process (Hawkes-type) models for spike occurrences in electricity prices \cite{christensen2009never,herrera2014modeling,clements2015modelling,eyjolfsson2018self,deschatre2022electricity}.

-In NYISO (New York ISO), ISO--NE (ISO New England) and ERCOT (Electric Reliability Council of Texas), market participants may take purely financial day-ahead positions through virtual bidding \cite{hogan2016virtualbidding}.
-An \text{INC} trade (virtual demand) of size $q>0$ buys energy in the Day-Ahead Market at unit price $P^{\rm DA}$ and sells it back in the Real-Time Market at price $P^{\rm RT}$, yielding a payoff $(P^{\rm RT}-P^{\rm DA})\times q$, while a \text{DEC} trade (virtual supply) does the opposite, yielding $(P^{\rm DA}-P^{\rm RT})\times q$.
-Thus, the problem faced by a virtual market participant is simultaneously predictive and operational: \begin{enumerate}[itemsep=0em, nolistsep] \item reliably forecast where and when large DART {spreads} will occur, and \item translate these forecasts into profitable day-ahead positions under realistic market impact. \end{enumerate}
+The difference between the two prices, the day-ahead real-time spread (DART), is a central risk factor for both financial and physical market participants.